-- You can use a 3rd party identity provider like OKTA, (TF version 9.1 and higher) or any other SAML 2.0 identity provider to authenticate to your ThoughtFarmer intranet.
+- You can use a 3rd party identity provider like OKTA, or any other SAML 2.0 identity provider to authenticate to your ThoughtFarmer intranet.

 - You can link multiple combinations of identity providers for your users.
 This includes multiple Active Directories (where a trust is not possible) and hybrid user type scenarios.

 This document highlights a high-level view of the architecture involved when integrating with an on-premise Active Directory as an Identity Provider.

 The first component of the EDC is a login site that allows users to use their AD credentials.
 Once validated, a secure token is passed back to ThoughtFarmer to confirm the identity of the authenticated user.

 The EDC Service allows for automatic user management tasks with Active Directory.
 It will run on your EDC service on your network and send data via secure HTTPS to your ThoughtFarmer intranet by means of API calls.
 This means no more holes in your firewall to allow for connections in.
 All updates are pushed from the service directly to ThoughtFarmer when sync operations occur.